josh-kell/Update_a_File_Through_a_Python_Algorithm/README.md

 ```
 # Build `with` statement to read in the initial contents of the file

 with open(import_file, "r") as file:
 ```

 In my algorithm, the `with` statement is used with the `.open()` function in read mode to open the allow list file for the purpose of reading it.
 The purpose of opening the file is to allow me to access the IP addresses stored in the allow list file.
 The `with` keyword will help manage the resources by closing the file after exiting the `with` statement.
 In the code `with open(import_file, "r") as file:`, the `open()` function has two parameters.
 The first identifies the file to import, and then the second indicates what I want to do with the file.
 In this case, `"r"` indicates that I want to read it.
-The code also uses the as keyword to assign a variable named file; file stores the output of the `.open()` function while I work within the `with` statement.
+The code also uses the as keyword to assign a variable named `file`; `file` stores the output of the `.open()` function while I work within the `with` statement.

 ## Read the file contents